stnolting/neorv32-setups/vivado/README.md

 1. start Vivado (in GUI mode)
 2. click on "TCL Console" at the bottom
-3. use the console to naviagte to the boards folder.
-For example: `cd .../neorv32/setups/vivado/arty-a7-test-setup`
+3. use the console to navigation to the boards folder.
+For example: `cd somewhere/neorv32-setups/vivado/arty-a7-test-setup`
 4. execute `source create_project.tcl` - this will create the actual Vivado project in `work`
-5. when the Vivado project has openend, Implementation will run and a bitstream will be generated.
+5. when the Vivado project has opened, Implementation will run and a bitstream will be generated - if the process is not started automatically, click "run" to "run synthesis", "run implementation" and "generate bitstream" steps
-6. maybe a prompt will notify about it.

 ### Programming the Bitstream